 - Both Lenneths (first game) and Alicia's (second game) Nibelung Valesti in the Valkyrie Profile series evolved as the game moved on.

 - Cross Edge features skill levels which increase both the power of your skills and unlock new skills.

-- Most of the fighting in Legend of Dragoon is done with Additions, a series of weapon strikes performed by hitting the attack button with very specific timing.
-Every time you pull one off, you get a skill point in that Addition; gain enough skill points and you unlock a new Addition.
-Some characters only have three Additions; others have as many as seven, and there's a total of 99 possible skill points for each one...
+- Most of the fighting in The Legend of Dragoon is done with Additions, a series of weapon strikes performed by hitting the attack button with very specific timing.
+Every time you pull one off, you get a skill point in that Addition; gain enough skill points and the attack either gets more powerful, earns you more SP for your Super Mode, or both (the majority of new Additions are only gained through leveling).
+Some characters only have three Additions; others have as many as seven, and there's a total of 99 possible skill points for each one....

 - Also similarly, leveling up a character's weapon skill in Koudelka adds an extra strike to the character's attacks with that weapon.

 - Pins in The World Ends with You level up in combat, becoming more powerful.
 And in a near-literal example of the trope, some evolve into entirely new pins, usually with even stronger versions of the same attack (though it depends on the pin, and not all of them evolve through combat).
 Also, a pin's growth rate isn't affected by how much you use it; you just need to have it equipped.

 - .hack//GU Redemption introduces advanced Arts that the player unlocks after leveling their weapon skill enough.
 This gives them a nifty new attack which improves in power and cost-effectiveness for each subsequent level in that weapon skill they raise.